Mingkai14/DDGWizard/Docs/Installation_Guide.rst

     <div style="text-align: justify;">
     <h4>3.
 Download the container image files</h4>
-    The feature extraction pipeline of DDGWizard will automatically call the container system to utilize the resources from the container image files.
+    The feature calculation pipeline of DDGWizard will automatically call the container system to utilize the resources from the container image files.
 Before this, you need to download the container image files first.
     <p></p>
     Please download the following two files: <span class="keyword-highlight">myprof.tar</span> (128MB) and <span class="keyword-highlight">myprof.sif</span> (360MB) from <a href="https://zenodo.org/records/12817843">https://zenodo.org/records/12817843</a>, and copy them to the path: <span class="keyword-highlight">DDGWizard/src/Prof_Source</span> within the DDGWizard program folder:
     <p></p>